OccupyMars2025/OccupyMars2025/README.md

 - [x] 7/29 20:43 - 7/30 8:26: PDB Overview
 - [x] 7/30 8:26 - 20:35: Beginner’s Guide to PDB Structures and the PDBx/mmCIF Format
 - [x] 7/30 20:35 - 7/31 15:44: Dealing with Coordinates
-- [ ] 7/31 15:44 - : Introduction to Biological Assemblies and the PDB Archive
+- [x] 7/31 15:44 - 8/2 16:15: Introduction to Biological Assemblies and the PDB Archive
+- [ ] 8/2  16:15 - : Missing Coordinates and Biological Assemblies

 #### TODO:
 - [ ] https://mmcif.wwpdb.org/